 Other priorities during 2021 include improving the recruitment and retention of workers in the heavy construction industry.
 In 2020, NCHCA undertook a multi-year recruitment project with funding from the Ministry of Labour, Training and Skills Development to address industry labour shortages in the Ottawa area.
 We will be calling on you, our members, to provide input and feedback as we develop recruitment strategies to help us all going forward.

-We also recognize and value our relationships with our stakeholders.
-We will continue to work closely with our partners – municipal governments, private sector owners and consulting engineers – and will build on the success of the 2020 Education Series, which brought together over 350 industry professionals at this industry-wide educational and networking event.
+We recognize and value our relationships with our stakeholders.
+We will continue to work closely with our partners – municipal governments, private sector owners and consulting engineers – and will build on the success of the 2021 Education Series, which brought together over 560 (attendance to be updated after March 25 & April 8 events) industry professionals at this industry-wide educational and networking event.

-We will continue to work closely with the City of Ottawa through monthly liaison meetings and providing feedback on City initiatives such as the use of broadband backup alarms, Health & Safety Management System Requirements for Contractors, Construction Act prompt payment processes, VPM improvements, the Road Activity Bylaw review and specification updates.
+We will continue to work closely with the City of Ottawa through monthly liaison meetings and providing feedback on City initiatives such as the use of broadband backup alarms, rolling out Health & Safety Management System Requirements for Contractors, payment processes, VPM improvements, the Road Activity Bylaw review and specification updates.